THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Don’t engage in high-risk and obviously terrible behaviors, like smoking.

 - Eat mostly whole—not processed!—foods, especially vegetables!
-View high-quality animal protein as a “condiment” to your veggies rather than the other way around.
+View high-quality animal protein as a condiment (or “condi-meat”!) to your veggies rather than the other way around.

 - Don’t.
 Eat.
 Refined.
 Sugar.
 The rise in chronic diseases like type 2 diabetes and Alzheimer’s (now often referred to as “type 3 diabetes”) has a direct correlation with increased sugar consumption.
 Refined sugar is the absolute worst, but it’s also important to be mindful of your natural sugar consumption.
 Fruit = nature’s candy, so eat mostly veggies!

 - Be social.
 Find purpose in a community.

 - Move and strengthen your body.
 Regular physical activity has incredible anti-aging effects.
-This doesn’t necessarily mean joining a box gym or signing up for the latest fitness craze; most centenarians do “cardio” through daily walking, stair climbing, and/or gardening.
+This doesn’t necessarily mean you need to join a box gym or sign up for the latest fitness craze; most centenarians do “cardio” through daily walking, stair climbing, and/or gardening.
 They “strength train” by carrying things like groceries and buckets of water.
-Find the activities that work for you; be sure to move daily and break a sweat regularly,
+Find the activities that work for you; be sure to move daily and break a sweat regularly!

 - Engage in some type of mindfulness through a spiritual, religious, or meditative practice.